nickgogan/MongoDBAtlasDeveloperDay/compass and shell/README.md

 #### Exercise
 Create a new collection with database name `devday` and collection name `wikipedia`.
 Then, import the `wikipedia_tiny.json` tile into it.
 [Please refer to this guide on how to import data files using the Compass GUI](https://www.mongodb.com/docs/compass/current/import-export/#import-data-into-a-collection)
+### **Exercise 10**: Create an Atlas Search Index
+#### Explanation
+[Atlas Search](https://www.mongodb.com/docs/atlas/atlas-search/) is an embedded full-text search capability in MongoDB Atlas that gives you a seamless, scalable experience for building relevance-based app features.
+Built on Apache Lucene, Atlas Search eliminates the need to run a separate search system alongside your database.

+In short, fulltext search queries typically deliver a wider range of records than regular database queries, and those records are returned sorted by `relevancy`.
+This means that top answers to those queries are computed to be more meaningful to the user.
+This is in opposition to database queries, where each record in the result set has equal weight to any other in the result set.

+Moreover, fulltext search also delivers capabilities such as typo tolerance through fuzzy matching, highlighting of result snippets matching the query, and more.
+Feel free to explore some of the capabilities on [this documentation page](https://www.mongodb.com/atlas/search).
+#### Exercise
+We will be creating search indexes on top of the new `wikipedia` collection.
+[Follow the guidelines here](https://www.mongodb.com/docs/atlas/atlas-search/tutorial/create-index/) to create a new search index **via the Atlas UI**, keeping all configuration at default.
+Use the **Visual Editor** to create this index.
+>Note that, for the free-tier M0 cluster, only 3 search indexes can be built.

+This default index configuration will capture all indexable fields and make them all available for search.
+This is called `dynamic indexing`, which is useful for collections within which documents' schemas change.
+However, this approach typically results in a larger index size.
+We will see how we can optimize this in the next exercise.
+### **Exercise 11**: Create an *Optimized* Atlas Search Index
+#### Explanation

+#### Exercise

+### **Exercise 12**: Semantic Search
+#### Explanation

+#### Exercise

+### **Exercise 13**: Semantic Search with Pre-Filter
+#### Explanation

+#### Exercise